Luke-Skinner/Figurdle/apps/web/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Make sure your FastAPI backend is running on port 8080 for the app to work correctly.
+Make sure your FastAPI backend is running on port 8080 for local development, or set `NEXT_PUBLIC_API_URL` to point to your deployed API.

 ## Features